openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 If you have 25 free calls per day, each plane needs 2 calls per update a refresh interval of 120 minutes will result in 24 calls per day.

 `refreshManual` gives full control of forecast update to the user if set to `true`.
-No update will be triggered by the binding so you need to take care updating after startup and taking throttling of API into account.
+No update will be triggered by the binding so you need to take care updating after startup and throttling of API.
 See [manual update rule example](#solcast-manual-update) to update Solcast forecast data

 - after startup
-- every 2 hours only during suntime using Astro Binding
+- every 2 hours only during daytime using [Astro Binding](https://www.openhab.org/addons/bindings/astro/)

 ## Solcast Channels